crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 Q6: How many such sequences exist on NCBI?

 We now proceed to downloading these sequences.
 There are far too many, so we need to limit ourselves.
-Let's analyze 500 sequences using the `-stop` option like this.
+Let's analyze 500 random sequences using the `-stop` option like this.
+[If you are brave, you can try more than 500]

 `esearch -db nucleotide -query "Severe acute respiratory syndrome coronavirus 2 isolate SARS-CoV-2" | efetch -format fasta -stop 500 > SARS-CoV2.genome.nucl.fasta`

 Q7: Use `head` to check the accession number of the very first sequence in the newly created file.
-Write down the name.
+Is it actually a SARS sequence?

 We will now add one more very specific genome sequence from a virus sampled almost at near the origin of the pandemic.
 This will help us define the root of the phylogenetic tree later.